 The master's programme Computing Science is a two year (120 EC) programme leading to a MSc degree in Informatica.
 The programme focuses on the application of the latest techniques in the design of modern computer-based systems and offers a variety of courses and individual projects.
 Computing Science draws upon our expertise in software technology, network and graph algorithms, planning and scheduling, optimization algorithms, data and pattern mining and machine learning.

-In addition to a common basis, you specialize in one of four tracks:
+In addition to a common basis, you specialize in one of three tracks:

 - Algorithm design and analysis